iamber12/iamber12/README.md

 ###

-<p align="left">My name is Amber and I am an aspiring backend developer from Canada.</p>
+<p align="left">My name is Amber and I am an aspiring full-stack developer from Canada.</p>

 ###